NatLibFi/marc-record-converters/README.md

 ## License and copyright

-This project is based [marc-record-serializers](https://github.com/petuomin/marc-record-serializers) which is licensed under the terms of **ISC License**.
-New code and modifications to the original work originating from this project are licensed under the terms of **GNU General Public License Version 3**.
+This project is based [marc-record-serializers](https://github.com/petuomin/marc-record-serializers).
+Both the original and the modified work is licensed under the terms of **ISC License**.

-**Modified work**: Copyright (c) 2015 University Of Helsinki (The National Library Of Finland)
+**Modified work**: Copyright (c) 2015, 2017 University Of Helsinki (The National Library Of Finland)
 **Original work**: Copyright (c) 2015 Pasi Tuominen